Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance22.md

 #### Description

-Read-only property; a string that, when the Color Effect Property Inspector is using style tint (colorMode == 'tint'), returns the tint percentage from -100 to 100.
+Read-only property; `string`; a string that, when the Color Effect Property Inspector is using style tint (colorMode == 'tint'), returns the tint percentage from -100 to 100.
 Otherwise, using this property results in an error.

 #### Example